 The Shih Tzu can be a very yappy dog, but with proper training, consistency, and regular exercise, problem barking does not have to be a problem for Shih Tzu parents.

-When the Shih Tzu does begin problem barking, however, it is almost always due to human failure.
+However, when the Shih Tzu begins problem barking, it is almost always due to human failure.
 The most common reasons for problem barking in Shih Tzus include:

 - Poor socialization